frictionlessdata/frictionless-ci/docs/configuration.md

     inquiry: extra
 ```

-By default, the `inqiury` parameter is set to `main`.
-So the examples in the previous section will work for any step without the `inqiury` parameter or when it's set to `main`.
+By default, the `inquiry` parameter is set to `main`.
+So the examples in the previous section will work for any step without the `inquiry` parameter or when it's set to `main`.
 When we have, as in our example, `inquiry: extra` we need to provide a corresponding configuration:

 > .github/frictionless.yaml